Ali-Tehrani/PyQCodes/PyQCodes/chan/README.tex.md

 ```
 This will optimize coherent information of $\mathcal{N}^{\otimes 2}$ over rank four (the highest rank) density matrices.
 It is generally recommended to
 optimize over the highest rank.
 The optimization procedure will use "differential_evolution" from Scipy.
 It will generate 50 initial population
 sizes using the lipschitz sampler.
-It will execute 3 processes to run it faster and will have a maximum iteration of 100.
+It will execute 3 processes from the
+multiprocessing library to run it faster and will have a maximum iteration of 100.
 The disp keyword will print the results as the optimization procedure
 progresses.

-See [documenation](PyQCodes/chan/channel.py) of the method 'optimize_coherent' for more info.
+See [documentation](channel.py) of the method 'optimize_coherent'
+for more info.

 It is highly recommended to use lipschitz sampler and use_pool and to optimize over the highest rank.
 Furthermore, using lipschitz sampler and optimizer="slsqp" generally outperforms "differential_evolution".
-For large n, you may need to reconstruct the AnalyticQChan using the sparse keyword.
+For large n, you may need to reconstruct the AnalyticQChan using the sparse
+keyword as True.
+This does not guarantee to find the global optima, but it
+will find a local maxima.

 Minimum Fidelity